orangese/easyai/easyai/README.md

 from easyai.support.examples import MNIST

-mnist_mlp() #creates and runs a standard neural network on the digit classifying dataset, MNIST
+MNIST.mlp() #creates and runs a standard neural network on the digit classifying dataset, MNIST

 ```